Cuyahoga River: Environmental cleanup

 Water quality has improved and, partially in recognition of this improvement, the Cuyahoga was designated one of 14 American Heritage Rivers in 1998.
 Despite these efforts, pollution continues to exist in the Cuyahoga River due to other sources of pollution, including urban runoff, nonpoint source problems, combined sewer overflows, and stagnation due to water impounded by dams.
 For this reason, the Environmental Protection Agency classified portions of the Cuyahoga River watershed as one of 43 Great Lakes Areas of Concern.
 The most polluted portions of the river now generally meet established aquatic life water quality standards except near dam impoundments.
 The reasons for not meeting standards near the dam pools are habitat and fish passage issues rather than water quality.
 River reaches that were once devoid of fish now support 44 species.
-The most recent survey in 2008 revealed the two most common species in the river were hogsuckers and spotfin shiners, both moderately sensitive to water quality.
+A survey in 2008 revealed the two most common species in the river were hogsuckers and spotfin shiners, both moderately sensitive to water quality.
 Habitat issues within the 5.6 mi navigation channel still preclude a robust fishery in that reach.
 Recreation water quality standards (using bacteria as indicators) are generally met during dry weather conditions, but are often exceeded during significant rains due to nonpoint sources and combined sewer overflows.
 In March 2019 the OEPA declared fish caught in the river safe to eat.
+Consequently, in 2024 the first ever steelhead trout stocking in the river occurred.

 Modifications

 The lower Cuyahoga River, just west of present-day downtown Cleveland, has been subjected to numerous changes.
 Originally, the Cuyahoga river met Lake Erie approximately 4000 ft west of its current mouth, forming a shallow marsh.
-The current mouth is man-made, created in 1827, and allows shipping traffic to flow freely between the river and the lake.
+The current mouth is human-made, created in 1827, and allows shipping traffic to flow freely between the river and the lake.
 Additionally, the U.S. Army Corps of Engineers periodically dredges the navigation channel of the otherwise shallow river to a depth of 27 ft, along the river's lower 5 mi, from its mouth up to the Mittal Steel Cleveland Works steel mills, to accommodate Great Lakes freighter traffic which serves the bulk (asphalt, gravel, petroleum, salt, steel, and other) industries located along the lower Cuyahoga River banks in Cleveland's Flats district.
 The Corps of Engineers has also straightened river banks and widened turning basins in the federal navigation channel on the lower Cuyahoga River to facilitate maritime operations.